-- The user expression facility allows the user to create, name, and access in subsequent runs, new variables that can be used for reporting purposes, without the need for any C language programming. - The generalized record selection facility allows the user to specify a database subset in terms of any combination of database or modeled variables.
+- The user expression facility allows the user to create, name, and access in subsequent runs, new variables that can be used for reporting purposes, without the need for any C++ language programming. - The generalized record selection facility allows the user to specify a database subset in terms of any combination of database or modeled variables.
 For example, a user could create a condition with an alternate definition of income and then select all economic families with less than a specified amount of that income. - Marginal tax rate analyses can be performed in a single run of the model. - Two distinct tax/transfer systems can be run simultaneously.
 The two systems can be compared using any combination of variables in the same run.
 Base and variant runs may be differentiated on the basis of parameter inputs, alternate algorithms (glass box), or both.
-Additionally, through the use of auxiliary input databases, users may compare the results of any number of different simulation scenarios in a single execution of the SPSM. - A comprehensive set of default tables includes dollar amount and persons reporting for over 40 variables with breakdown by province, income class, family type, and proportion above or below specified income levels by family size and type. - A cross tabulation facility allows the user to specify custom N-dimensional tables using database, model, or user-defined variables.
-The user is given full control over output formats, precision, level of analysis, and labeling of the tables.

-- Output interface facilities allow the user to create custom files in compressed binary format, any of three ASCII file formats, or as a native SAS file.
+Additionally, through the use of auxiliary input databases, users may compare the results of any number of different simulation scenarios in a single execution of the SPSM.

+- A comprehensive set of default tables includes dollar amount and persons reporting for over 40 variables with breakdowns by province, income class, family type, and proportion above or below specified income levels by family size and type. - A cross tabulation facility allows the user to specify custom N-dimensional tables using database, model, or user-defined variables.
+The user is given full control over output formats, precision, level of analysis, and labeling of the tables. - Output interface facilities allow the user to create custom files in compressed binary format, any of three ASCII file formats, or as a native SAS file.
 These files are intended for subsequent analysis using the SPSM or other software packages and can contain any combination of database or modeled variables. - Performance has been given high priority in the design of the SPSM but still varies greatly depending on the hardware environment, the simulation request, and the types of output specified.
-The SPSD/M modeling environment requires at least a 486-based system with 20MB of memory and a full model run can be performed in under three minutes with this system.
-Users will significantly improve performance of their microcomputer by purchasing a math co-processor and can also run subsamples of the database to improve turnaround.
+The SPSD/M modeling environment requires a Windows 95/98/NT compatible computer.
+A full model run can be performed in under thirty seconds with a Pentium III system.
 The SPSM can be run in batch mode to allow a series of simulations to run unattended.

 We have tried to make the documentation as clear and concise as possible, and the software has been extensively tested.
 Still errors are possible.
 If you encounter any problems with the software or documentation, contact Statistics Canada directly at (613) 951-3774.